mdcutone/psychopy/docs/source/api/tools/mathtools.rst

 Data Types
 ~~~~~~~~~~

-Sub-routines used by functions here will perform arithmetic using 64-bit
+Sub-routines used by the functions here will perform arithmetic using 64-bit
 floating-point precision unless otherwise specified via the `dtype` argument.
 If a `dtype` is specified, input arguments will be coerced to match that type
 and all floating-point arithmetic will use the precision of the type.
 If input